 Success and Failure: Who Defines Them?

-Failure is subjective and it really depends on what you classify as failing.
-Most likely, your idea of failure may vary greatly among your parents, your neighbors, and your friends.
+Failure is subjective, and it really depends on what you classify as failing.
+Most likely, your idea of failure may vary greatly among your parents, neighbors, and friends.

 Generally speaking, it can be defined as a state or condition of not meeting or achieving an objective as you had intended; essentially, it is a lack of success.